Rays vs. Athletics Player Props Betting Odds

-Oddsmakers have set player props for Wander Franco, Esteury Ruiz and others when the Tampa Bay Rays visit the Oakland Athletics at Oakland-Alameda County Coliseum on Wednesday at 9:40 PM ET.
+The Tampa Bay Rays visit the Oakland Athletics at Oakland-Alameda County Coliseum on Thursday at 3:37 PM ET.
+Those looking to place a player prop wager can find odds for Wander Franco, Esteury Ruiz and others in this contest.

 Bet on this matchup or its props with BetMGM!